Skip to main content

 You cannot have both

-You cannot have both Working for Families and a temporary tax exemption.
+You cannot have both Working for Families and a TTE.
 That means if you apply for Working for Families, you’ll lose your exemption.

-And once you’ve applied for Working for Families, you cannot change your mind.
+Once you’ve applied for Working for Families, you cannot change your mind and reinstate your previous TTE.

 Rules when you have a partner